mcshaz/applylogits/README.md

 planned==1 | 0 | -1.552 |  |  |  |  |
 intercept |  | -4.873 | -4.8841 | -4.598864 | -1.7928 | -2.299542 | -2.189059

 Applylogits requires 1 column named covariate, and an optional column named missing, which is the default value to use if the variable is not present/unknown.
+If there is no missing column, a value of missing generated for any row which contains a missing value.
-1 covariate must be named intercept
+1 covariate must be named intercept.

 ### use
 ```stata